vdevhub/seaFlix-Angular-Client/README.md

 - User is able to update their profile information.
 - On their profile view, a user is able to see their favourite movies and remove them.

-## Technologies
+## Tech
 - Angular
 - Angular CLI
 - Angular Material
 - TypeScript

-## Methodologies
+## Methods
-- Utilization of design language system (Angular)
+- Utilization of design language system (Angular).
-- Application documentation in TypeDoc
+- Application documentation in TypeDoc.
-- Writing in TypeScript, using directives and generics, static typing
+- Writing in TypeScript, using directives, generics, and static typing.
-- Using template-driven forms
+- Using template-driven forms.
-- Leveraging one-way and bidirectional data bindings
+- Leveraging one-way and bidirectional data bindings.
-- Implementing Angular routing
+- Implementing Angular routing.
-- Utilizing Angular CLI
+- Utilizing Angular CLI.

 ## Development server